An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Introduction

-Generally, two main challenges hinder the efficiency of these first-order algorithms for discretized DOT problems on large-scale grids.
-One is that each iteration may consume a considerable amount of time, while the other is that excessive iterations are usually required to achieve the desired accuracy.
-As will be demonstrated in our numerical experiments, discretizing the DOT problem on staggered grids results in a convex optimization problem with millions or even tens of millions of variables, which makes even one iteration of these methods expensive if techniques for substantially reducing the computational cost are not at hand.
-In \cite[Section 4]{papa14}, it has been observed that the proximal splitting algorithms usually solve three distinct subproblems, that is, solving a Poisson's equation on the centered grid, finding the real roots of a series of cubic equations, and solving the linear system introduced by the interpolation matrix.
-Although one can solve Poisson's equation efficiently via the fast Fourier transform, the remaining two subproblems are time-consuming, despite their structural simplicity.
-In particular, the existing literature commonly employs Newton's method to find the real roots of cubic equations \cite{bb00,papa14,bb15} for efficiency, but the numerical experiments reported in \cite{papa14} observed oscillations.
-To avoid solving the latter two types of subproblems, FISTA was utilized in \cite{yjj24} to obtain faster per-iteration speeds.
-Still, it generally requires more iterations to achieve the necessary accuracy and applies only to problems with positive densities.
-In general, these challenges arise from the large size of the discretized DOT problem and the complexity of its structure, as well as the intrinsic properties of first-order algorithms.
+Generally, the computational efficiency of first-order algorithms for discretized DOT problems on large-scale grids is primarily hindered by two challenges: the significant time consumption of each iteration and the excessive number of iterations required to achieve a desired level of accuracy.
+Discretizing the DOT problem on staggered grids yields a convex optimization problem involving millions, or even tens of millions, of variables.
+Consequently, each iteration becomes computationally prohibitive unless specialized techniques are employed to mitigate the cost.
+It was observed in \cite[Section 4]{papa14} that proximal splitting algorithms typically necessitate solving three distinct subproblems: a Poisson equation on the centered grid, a series of cubic equations to find real roots, and a linear system involving the interpolation matrix.
+While the Poisson equation can be solved efficiently via the fast Fourier transform (FFT), the latter two subproblems remain computationally demanding despite their structural simplicity.
+Specifically, existing literature often employs Newton's method to resolve the cubic equations for efficiency \cite{bb00,papa14,bb15}; however, as noted in \cite{papa14}, this can lead to numerical oscillations.
+To bypass these two types of subproblems to improve per-iteration speed, FISTA was used in the software of \cite{yjj24}, which performs better than many other algorithms when densities have a positive lower bound.
+Nevertheless, it generally suffers from requiring more iterations to reach the target precision, especially when the positive lower bound is not available.
+As demonstrated by our numerical experiments in \Cref{subsec:num}, existing software packages encounter significant difficulties in maintaining both high efficiency and precision.